vicchi/wp-biographia/readme.txt

 = 2.1.1 =
 * Released 2011.12.21
-* Fixed bug in per user suppression due to debug code being left in the release
+* Fixed bug in per user hiding due to debug code being left in the release

 = 2.1 =
 * Released 2011.12.20
-* Add ability to suppress the Biography Box from being displayed on posts, on pages and on posts and pages on a per user basis
+* Add ability to hide the Biography Box from being displayed on posts, on pages and on posts and pages on a per user basis
 * Add settings link to Settings / WP Biographia admin page from the plugin's entry on the Dashboard / Plugins page
 * Add checks for avatar display in the Biography Box being requested with avatar support not enabled in the Settings / Discussions admin page
 * Add Help & Support sidebar box to Settings / WP Biographia admin page